stevearc/vim-arduino/README.md

 Plug 'stevearc/vim-arduino'
 ```

-You also need to download the [Arduino
+Installation instructions for `arduino-cli` are here: https://arduino.github.io/arduino-cli/latest/installation/

+Otherwise (or in addition to), download [Arduino
-IDE](https://www.arduino.cc/en/Main/Software) (version 1.5 or newer) and make
+IDE](https://www.arduino.cc/en/Main/Software) (version 1.5 or newer).
+Linux
-sure the `arduino` command is in your PATH.
+users make sure the `arduino` command is in your PATH.

 ## Platforms